Yohannes-Portfolio/Sales-Dashboard---PowerBI/README.md

-# Sales Performance Dashboard (Power BI)
+# Retail Sales Dashboard (Power BI)

-An interactive sales analytics dashboard built in Power BI on a transactional sales fact table, covering revenue, profitability, payment behaviour, product performance, and customer satisfaction.
+An interactive, two page retail analytics dashboard built in Power BI, covering revenue, profitability, payment behaviour, product and supplier performance, and customer satisfaction across region, category, and customer segment.

-> Note on currency: figures are shown in the unit recorded in the source data (assumed Indian Rupees, INR).
-Update the symbol if this is incorrect.

 ## Business question

-Which products, payment methods, and periods drive revenue and profit, and where is margin being won or lost across the order base?
+Which products, suppliers, payment methods, regions, and customer segments drive revenue and profit, and where is margin being won or lost across the order base?

 ## Dataset

-A single sales fact table (`FACT_SALES.xlsx`) of 100 order level rows spanning 1 January to 10 April 2025, with 20 distinct customers and 10 products.
+A retail sales model built around a fact table (`FACT_SALES.xlsx`) of 100 order level rows spanning January to April 2025, with 20 distinct customers and 10 products.
+In Power BI the fact table is enriched with dimension attributes covering region, product category, product name, supplier, brand, customer segment, and age group, allowing the report to slice performance across all of these.

+Currency: US Dollars ($).

 | Field | Description |
 | --- | --- |